chrstnklb/dakia/README.md

 - The story is written in german only, no translations planned

 Further game ideas I do not intend to develop now.

+# Story-Graph

+The story-graph.graphml file can be loaded using to tool yEd